uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-compression.md

 Interestingly, it turns out that any *lossless* compression algorithm will have cases where the compressed version of the file is larger than the uncompressed version!
 Computer scientists have even proven this to be the case, meaning it is impossible for anybody to ever come up with a lossless compression algorithm that makes *all* possible files smaller.
 In most cases this isn’t an issue though, as a good lossless compression algorithm will tend to give the best compression on common patterns of data, and the worst compression on ones that are highly unlikely to occur.

+{panel type="challenge"}

-{panel type="challenge" title="Best and worst cases of run length encoding"}
+# Best and worst cases of run length encoding

 What is the image with the best compression (i.e. an image that has a size that is a very small percentage of the original) that you can come up with?
 This is the best case performance for this compression algorithm.